 Purified NA N1 was diluted 10x in PBS to a concentration of 0.15 mg/ml.
-3 μL of sample was loaded onto a Quantifoil 300 mesh 1.2/1.3 grid (Quantifoil Micro Tools) that was glow discharged (PELCO easiGlow, Ted Pella).
-The drop was blotted, and the sample was vitrified by plunging into a liquid ethane/propane mixture (37% ethane) using a Vitrobot Mark IV plunger (Thermo Fisher Scientific) set to 4°C, 95% humidity, blot force 0 and blotting time 3s.
+3 μL of the sample was loaded onto a Quantifoil 300 mesh 1.2/1.3 grid (Quantifoil Micro Tools) that was glow discharged (PELCO easiGlow, Ted

+Pella).
+The drop was blotted, and the sample was vitrified by plunging into a liquid ethane/propane mixture (37% ethane) using a Vitrobot Mark IV plunger (Thermo Fisher Scientific) set to $4\,^{\circ}$ C, 95% humidity, blot force 0, and blotting time 3 s.

 Data was collected on a Talos Arctica (Thermo Fisher Scientific) transmission electron microscope operated at 200 kV, equipped with a postcolumn energy filter (Gatan) operated in zero-loss imaging mode with a 20-eV energy selecting slit.
 Micrographs were collected using a K2 Summit direct electron detector (Gatan) in counting mode, at a magnification of 130,000x (1.041 Å/pix).
-Exposure time for each micrograph was 8s with 0.2s per subframe, with a total dose of 48.1 e-/Å and a dose per subframe of 1.2 e-/Å. 1466 micrographs were recorded with a defocus range of -1 to -3 micrometers.
+Exposure time for each micrograph was 8 s with 0.2 s per subframe, with a total dose of 48.1 e-/Å and a dose per subframe of $1.2\,\text{e}^-/\text{Å}$.
+1466 micrographs were recorded with a defocus range of -1 to -3 micrometers

-Motion and CTF correction were done in cryoSPARC.55 A subset of particles was picked by the blob picker and were used to create templates for automated particle picking.
+Motion and CTF correction were done in cryoSPARC58.
+A subset of particles was picked by the blob picker and was used to create templates for automated particle picking.
 Three rounds of template matching and reference-free 2D classification were performed, resulting in 199,724 particles.
-For the 3D refinement a homogeneous refinement was applied.
-The map was segmented in ChimeraX,56 and only the 'head' was imported into cryoSPARC to create a mask by extending the map by 3 pixels and adding a 15-pixel soft cosine edge.
+For the 3D refinement, a homogeneous refinement was applied.
+The map was segmented in ChimeraX59, and only the 'head' was imported into cryoSPARC to create a mask by extending the map by 3 pixels and adding a 15-pixel soft cosine edge.
 Applying a C4 symmetry with this mask, and subsequent CTF refinement and sharpening with a B-factor of -100 resulted in a 2.99 Å map, based on the "gold standard" FSC = 0.143 criterion (Figure S2c).

-The initial model was built using ModelAngelo57 with the cryo-EM map and part of the sequence (residues 152-530).
-Additional residues were built (144-151) in the map and real-space refined using COOT.58 Three iterations of real-space refinement manually in COOT and globally in PHENIX59 were performed.
+The initial model was built using ModelAngelo60 with the cryo-EM map and part of the sequence (residues 152-530).
+Additional residues were built (144-151) in the map and real-space refined using COOT61.
+Three iterations of real-space refinement manually in COOT and globally in PHENIX62 were performed.